r-clark/CalculatorBMIApp/README.md

 # CalculatorBMIApp
-This is my first C# application
+This is my first C# application for my Computer Science Degree....use at your own risk.
+See my MIT license.
 My first release, I commented out the error handling for not being able to put strings as an input to the height and weight input boxes, however, when applying this handling, it gets rid of allowing my rounding to the tenth for half inch increments or weight.
 Current .exe allows for decimal input but will crash if a string is put in there.